 If upon receipt of the complete file relating to your book we think from the outset your book is not suitable for WRITERSWORLD to publish, we will refund any money you have paid us in full.

-4. Copy editor and book cover designer establish direct contact with author and directly work with the author on the respective tasks.
+- Copy editor and book cover designer establish direct contact with author and work directly with author on the respective tasks.

-5. WRITERSWORLD receives completed ISBN application form from the author, creates imprint/copyright page, forwards the form to Nielsen’s, the ISBN agency, and pays the registration fee on behalf of the author.
+- WRITERSWORLD receives completed ISBN application form from the author, creates imprint/copyright page, forwards the form to Nielsen, the ISBN agency, and pays the registration fee on behalf of the author.

-6. Author receives the list of their 10 x ISBNs.
+- Author receives the list of their 10 ISBNs.
 WRITERSWORLD begins to enter information into the database, from which all book retailers take their information about a particular book.

-7. Once the author has approved the Sample Copy of their book, WRITERSWORLD arranges with the printer to send five complimentary copies to the book wholesaler, six copies to the Legal Deposit Libraries and complimentary copies to the value of £185 to the author.
-WRITERSWORLD will then submit the book cover and text files to the Amazon ‘Search inside this book’ programme.
+- Once the author has approved the sample copy of their book, WRITERSWORLD arranges with the printer to send five complimentary copies to the book wholesaler, six copies to the Legal Deposit Libraries and complimentary copies to the value of £185 to the author.

 We will create a high-quality, full-colour cover, custom designed by our skilled jacket artists in consultation with you.
 Simply put, we will not palm you off with a book cover based on a template that is used over and over again with just a different title and author’s name on it.
 The whole team will liaise with you throughout the process and revisions will be made only with your approval.
 You decide on your own preferred retail price for your book, based on manufacturing costs as determined once the design is completed.
 Given that all internal illustration work is completed to an acceptably high standard when submitted to us, and that no unforeseen delays occur, the time frame from acceptance of submission to publication can be 60 days.